 Should Your Ice Cream Shop Stay Open This Winter?

 When the ground is frozen and the air is chilled, cravings for cold ice cream treats tend to diminish.
 Many ice cream parlors see a decrease in traffic and a loss of profits during winter months.
 But, of course, there are many factors that contribute to the decision of whether to stay open for business or close your ice cream shop for the winter.
 We'll help you decide so you can prepare your business for winter.

 If you’re looking for helpful ideas on how to prepare your shop for winter and make the most of your ice cream business, consider implementing a few of these tips:

 - Produce less ice cream in the winter.
-It makes sense that if your hours and staff are cut back, you should make sure to cut down on your ice cream flavor options and quantities, too.
+Cut down on your ice cream flavor options and quantities during the winter months.
 You’ll have less product to worry about selling, while still keeping the old favorites on hand for your die-hard fans.

 - Offer seasonal promotions.
 Keep your customers engaged with your business through advertisements or social media by offering discounts during the winter months.

-Why You Might Close Your Ice Cream Shop This Winter
+Reasons to Close Your Ice Cream Shop This Winter

 If your ice cream shop is located in an area that is either sparsely populated or relies on the summer tourist crowd, you may want to consider closing your doors when the snow starts to fall.
 Additionally, if the rent for your shop is inexpensive enough, it may wind up costing you more to staff your business than if you simply covered the cost of renting your dormant shop.